gbulbul/Computing-GC-content/README.md

 Calculating GC content enables to differ species.
-This program achieves to find DNA which is associated with the highest GC content where GC content is nothing but the relative frequency of G + C while having a sehmeng of DNA or its full sequence.
+This program achieves to find DNA which is associated with the highest GC content where GC content is nothing but the relative frequency of G + C while having a segment of DNA or its full sequence.